RickiBobbii/README-generator/generatedREADME.md

 ## Installation

-Node, Inquire, and fs.
+Node, Inquirer, and fs

 ## Usage

-From the CLI run node index.js from the repos directory.
-Then answere the questions and your readme will be generated with a file name of generatedREADME.md.
+From the CLI run node index.js, answer the prompts and your new readme.md will be generated for you.
+It will be labeled as generatedREADME.md.

-Screenshot

 ## Credits

 N?A

-## License

-MIT License

 ## Tests